This naming guide covers six elements:

 Saint-Jean is a component of the name clearly distinguishing one enterprise from another.
 You must describe the specific element in case it is not in French or an acronym...

-Inc. is the legal ending.
+Inc. [corporations only] is the legal ending.
 The particle, often in abbreviated form, specifies the legal form of the enterprise.
 You can choose any from the offered selection depending on your personal preference.

 Here are some linguistic notions to respect when choosing a business name in Quebec IN-531: